 – Next to enhance the pdf: I bought a MAC program called PDFpen9.
 Not cheap but it is quick to go through and add internal links to all pages.

 This multi-step process isn’t entirely perfect unfortunately.
-It means every time i make a change on a pages file, i need to reprint the pdf, re-collate the individual pdfs into one book, then load it in windows and re-add all the links again.
+It means every time i make a change on a pages file, i need to reprint the pdf, re-collate the individual pdfs into one book, then load it in pdfpen9 and re-add all the links again.
 Pretty painful unfortunately.
 In the last year apples pdf kit has also broken it’s relationship with clickable links in pdfs.
 I can find no work around except to not open the digitial file in preview/ibooks or anything apple.
 If you do, and click a link that link will be permanently broken.
 Instead i recommend using any other pdf viewer eg adobe, goodreader etc.